shift-happens-benchmark/icml-2022/.github/pull_request_template.md

 # Task Description
 Add a short and general description of your task here.
+Ideally, also show some samples of the dataset.

 ## Dataset Creation
 Describe the collection/creation of the images present in this task.